NewForce-at-Mountwest/foundations-course/chapters/METHODS.md

 ```

+***
+## Lightning Exercise
+#### Car Maintenance
+1. Create a new object representing a mechanic.
+The mechanic object should have properties representing their name and place of work.
+1. Give your mechanic object a property of `changeOil`.
+This method sould accept a parameter of a car object.
+It should reassign the date of the car's last oil change to [today](https://www.w3schools.com/js/js_dates.asp).
+1. Call the mechanic's `changeOil` method on the car object you created in the last lightning exercise.
+Log the car's last oil change date before _and_ after you call the `changeOil` method.
+They should be different!

+***

 # Practice

 These commands are a helpful quick start.
 You may choose to ignore them completely and create your own directory structure.
 If you choose to use this recommendation, just copy the commands below.
 It doesn't matter what directory you are currently in.